AndreaTroianiello/polimi-hyp-2017-project/README.md

 # Project Info

+## Optional page

+The optional page "Form for general request of info" was implemented and can be accessed through the main menu using the link "Richieste".
+When you send a general information inquiry, the request is stored in the database and a confirmation email is sent to the user who made the request.
+Due to the fact that no authentication is used for emails, it may happen that the receiving server rejects the email.
+To avoid any problem with this, we created an API to let you check if the request was actually processed.
+The API is available here https://polimi-hyp-2017-team-10459278.herokuapp.com/generalrequests.
+Please, mind that no security/privacy measure was taken and in a real production environment this API shouldn't be implemented without modifications.

+*Email may finish in the spam folder*

 ## How to start the server in local

 The environmente variable TEST must be set equal to "true"